Saagilat/tes3mp-guide/docs/player/linux/proton/install.md

 rm -rf ~/.steam/steam/steamapps/compatdata/{TES3MP_ID}/pfx
 ```

-- Create a symlink to the wizard's `pfx`:
+- Create a symlink from tes3mp `pfx` to the wizard's `pfx`:

 ```bash
 ln -s ~/.steam/steam/steamapps/compatdata/{WIZARD_ID}/pfx ~/.steam/steam/steamapps/compatdata/{TES3MP_ID}/pfx
 ```

-- Create a symlink from the wizard prefix to your Morrowind Data Files, so OpenMW
+- Create a symlink from the wizard's `pfx` to your Morrowind Data Files, so OpenMW
   uses the same plugin files that `tes3mp-client-update` writes to:

 ```bash